margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Boots ##
-These boots of mine that I love...they've been everywhere. <br>
+these boots of mine that i love...they've been everywhere. <br>
-They've walked down many roads. <br>
+they've walked down many roads. <br>
-They've dug their heels into the dirt. <br>
+they've dug their heels into the dirt. <br>
-Can't you see?
-They've really been worn. <br>
+can't you see? they've really been worn. <br>

-These worn-down boots that I love...they've traveled the world. <br>
+these worn-down boots that I love...they've traveled the world. <br>
-They've stepped on rocks. <br>
+they've stepped on rocks. <br>
-They've run through grass. <br>
+they've run through grass. <br>
-Can't you see?
-They have some holes in the soles. <br>
+can't you see? they have some holes in the soles. <br>

-These beloved boots are mine...they've been my best friend. <br>
+these beloved boots are mine...they've been my best friend. <br>
-They've gone down lonely pathways. <br>
+they've gone down lonely pathways. <br>
-They've skipped across sidewalks. <br>
+they've skipped across sidewalks. <br>
-Can't you see?
-They've become sturdy and strong. <br>
+can't you see? they've become sturdy and strong. <br>

-These wonderful boots that I love...I keep them tied real tight. <br>
+these wonderful boots that i love...i keep them tied real tight. <br>
-They've kept me feeling snug. <br>
+they've kept me feeling snug. <br>
-They're as comfortable as can be. <br>
+they're as comfortable as can be. <br>
-Can't you see?
-They're my favorite. <br>
+can't you see? they're my favorite. <br>

-These boots of mine that I love...They've gone the extra mile. <br>
+thhese boots of mine that i love...they've gone the extra mile. <br>
-They've done more than I could've asked for. <br>
+they've done more than I could've asked for. <br>
-They've survived the hard work. <br>
+they've survived the hard work. <br>
-Can't you see?
-There's some pep in every step with them. <br>
+can't you see? there's some pep in every step with them. <br>

 <br>